-Explanation: Most homeowners are going to think “Why should I go to this open house event?
+Explanation: Most homeowners will think “Why should I go to this open house event?
 I’m not looking to buy.”
-But a lot of them have a vested interest in knowing their next neighbor.
+But many of them are vested in knowing their next neighbor.
 This will get them thinking about whether there might be people they know who might want to purchase a house in their area.
 You may also want to ask them if they themselves may be potential sellers.

 2. Greeting Guests at an Open House

 Situation: Potential buyers have shown up at the open house; perfect.
-Whether it’s a real-life open house or a virtual open house, you now need to engage them and build a rapport.
+Whether it’s a real-life or virtual open house, you now need to engage them and build a rapport.

 Script: “Welcome to the open house!
-We have refreshments in the kitchen and I’m here to answer any questions you have about the property.
-Let me know if you want a personal tour or if you’d rather take a look around yourself.
+We have refreshments in the kitchen, and I’m here to answer any questions you have about the property.
+Let me know if you want a personal tour or would rather take a look around yourself.
 We’ve got a lot of interested buyers today, so we are asking for offers to be put in by [date].”

 Explanation: If you have a busy open house, you probably can’t give a personal tour to everyone.
 But you can offer.
 Make sure they know that you’re available for any questions, and imply that the property may be going soon — that gives them a sense of urgency.